 Geothermal studies at Northern Albania have been performed in 19 boreholes and in one deep well.
-As for the whole territory of Albanides, even in northern their part extends Heat Flow Density anomaly.
-Their axes are presented in Fig. 3.
-There are there heat hearths.
-Two of them, in Ragami in Tropoja and Karma-Palaj are located in the unic axis, which extends from northeast to southwest, over the overthrust tectonics in the northern border of the ophiolitic belt.
+Heat Flow Density anomalies axes are presented in Fig. 3.
+Two of them are located in the unic axis, which extends from northeast to southwest, over the overthrust tectonics in the northern border of the ophiolitic belt.
 Thirty axes is located in Keçel village in eastern site of the Kukesi ultrabasic massif.
-The heat flow density values are up to 60-70 mW/m.
+The heat flow density values are up to 60-70 mW/m2.
 Radiogenic heat generation of the ophiolites is very low.
 In these conditions, increasing of the heat flow in the ophiolitic belt is linked with heat flow transmitting from the depth.
-Ophiolitic belt Heat Flow Density highest value can be explained by the small thickness of the geological section down to the top of crystalline basement, and MOHO discontinuity.
 The granites of the crystalline basement, with the radiogenic heat generation, represent the heat source.
 Heat flow anomalies are conditioned by intensive heat transmitting through deep and transversal fractures.
-Distance between trace of the Shkodër - Pejë thrust and thermal anomaly axis is 9 km.
-Thermal anomaly is located on the mounted side of the fracture, where the crystalline basement top is located in lower depth than on the sitting side of the fracture.

 By comparing these characteristic of the thermal field and zone geological setting with structure of the strike-fault system in southwestern side of the Shkodër - Pejë transversal in Adriatic Shelf, we assume that this thermal anomaly associated with the branches of transversal fracture.